 Duval County Urban Gardening Program

-Urban Garden Demonstration Site
+Urban Garden Demonstration Sites

 The Urban Gardening Program assists the community gardens by being a liaison between the gardeners and land owners and provides information, knowledge, workshops, and/or handouts that gardeners need to be successful in establishing and maintaining a community garden.

 The Urban Gardening Program offers a wide variety of educational programs to help Duval County residents learn more about different ways they can grow their own health food.
 Face-to-face classes are held days and evenings at the extension office.
 Hands-on workshops are held in our demonstration gardens.
 School programs and tours are also available for preK-12 students in any Duval County school.
 And new for 2020--We will be offering a series of hands-on workshops to learn how to grow vegetables from seed to harvest.
 We will also begin providing virtual education programs via Zoom that will also be archived for on-demand viewing.
 For more information about specific programs, please contact Beth Marlowe at 904-255-7450 or firstname.lastname@example.org l